Introduction-to-Computer-Engineering/final-project-assignment-8-week-13-babybeans/README.md

    b) 1.
 This picture shows reading the I2C address with unsigned numbers:   https://imgur.com/gallery/0gBqtHB
       2. This picture shows reading the I2C address with signed numbers:   https://imgur.com/gallery/jACnoeq

    c) 1.
-Here is the video that was taken when reading the accelerometer address: https://imgur.com/gallery/NHZxBIj
+Here is the video that was taken when reading the accelerometer address and showing the numbers on the led display: https://imgur.com/gallery/NHZxBIj
-      2. Here is the video taken when reading the magnetometer address: https://imgur.com/gallery/STNIS40
+      2. Here is the video taken when reading the magnetometer address and showing the readings on the led display: https://imgur.com/gallery/STNIS40

-   d) When reading the accelerometer, we read -128. when reading the magnetometer, we get a lot of different numbers that constantly change.
+   d) When reading the accelerometer, it read -128. when reading the magnetometer, it displayed a lot of different numbers that constantly change.

    e) When reading from the accelerometer, the value of -128 did not change when the microbit was moved.
 However, when reading from the magnetometer, moving the microbit did change.
 This makes sense because the magnetometer is what we would use to make a compass.
 It reacts to changes in magnetic feilds.
 As this project took place in the lab, there were plenty of magnetic feilds for it to pick up on.